 Pierre Edouard Xavier Marcel Boulestin, 55, was the son of Anne Irma Julia Bissey (the daughter of a former lycée teacher and Jean Francois Xavier Boulestin, born in Poitiers (Vienne) on 13th April 1877.
 His parents lived apart but nonetheless for Marcel the background of his happy childhood comprised “two houses, two gardens, the dwelling of my [maternal] grandmother at Poitiers, that of my father in the Périgord”.
 He was born in the former, and lived there for eighteen years – “a fine square building, typically provincial”.
 The latter “the paternal house at Périgord, entirely different, was only a holiday house, neglected all winter.
 But there in the summer I led a marvellous life, the garden and the kitchen my favourite places”.

 As he grew up he started to write, “my first article, published in Poitiers Universitaire, the students’ review”.
 He worked as a drama critic for one of the local papers and then went to Bordeaux to study law- but that was not to be his métier and he began a regular contribution “a letter from Bordeaux” in the Courrier Musical (he also played violin and piano).
-A little volume he wrote was sent by a friend to the critic of the Echo de Paris, Willy, through whom he was to first meet Colette, Willy’s wife.
+A little volume he wrote was sent by a friend to the critic of the Echo de Paris, Willy, (the nom-de-plume of Henri Gauthier-Villars) through whom he was to first meet Colette, Willy’s first wife.
 “A few months later I installed myself in Paris and became Willy’s secretary and collaborator” – and clearly spent considerable time with them both.
 He even had a few small parts in plays with Colette – who reassured him that “there are no such things as small parts”.

-Through Willy and Collette, Marcel began to know London, where he began to observe a paucity of bars that had the life of those in Paris and what he could never understand “the deliberate Saturday night drunkenness”.
+Through Willy and Colette, Marcel began to know London, where he began to observe a paucity of bars that had the life of those in Paris and what he could never understand “the deliberate Saturday night drunkenness”.
 P12

 His biography A Londres Naguère (Ease and Endurance, translated by Robin Adair, 1948) not only recounts his own story well but is a colourful description of Edwardian London, and also of Paris.
 For example I rather like this observation of London “The custom of public dinners was my greatest surprise.
 For if the Paris restaurants have private rooms, those of London have banqueting halls.”
 The first he was taken to was the annual dinner of the Stage Society “it was perfect comedy rather than a good dinner, for the food – very ordinary – took second place.
 One went to these banquets, not to eat, but to be seen and to hear people speak”.
 If things had improved by 1933 he might have had something to do with it, perhaps.
 A Londres Naguère (Ease and Endurance) p41